x6c-co/publii-cdn/README.md

 ## Important Notes

-- **Pull CDNs only**: This plugin is designed to work with pull CDNs, where the CDN fetches content from your origin server.
 - **Image optimization**: This plugin only optimizes image URLs and does not compress or optimize images themselves.

 ## Settings Page